jvansch1/ycharts-wiki/Index--Naming-Instructions.md

 Simply add an H to the symbol.
 If this makes the symbol too long and earlier you used the full currency code in the symbol, switch to using the shorter currency code.

 ## Xignite New Ticker
+For some indices we have info that we can easily match to an Xignite ticker.
+Details will be provider for each individual provider.

 ## Xignite Legacy Ticker
+xignite_legacy_to_new_mapping.xls has a mapping of Xignite Old to New tickers.
+If we have a new ticker from above, we can use this to get the old ticker and fill it in.

 ## YCharts Final Ticker